Combined Science Courses

 The combined medicine courses are seven-year programs of study which leads to registration as a general medical practitioner.

-Bachelor of Science (Advanced)/Bachelor of Medicine and Bachelor of Surgery
+Bachelor of Science (Advanced) and Doctor of Medicine

-Bachelor of Medical Science/Bachelor of Medicine and Bachelor of Surgery
+Bachelor of Medical Science and Doctor of Medicine

 * Plus additional selection criteria.
 For more information visit the

 The Bachelor of Science and Master of Nutrition and Dietetics is a five-year combined course, designed for you to follow a career in nutrition and dietetics.
 The master's component has full accreditation from the Dietitians Association of Australia (DAA).

 For more information go to the Bachelor of Science/Master of Nutrition and Dietetics.